damianolodi/damNotes/content/css/03-content-positioning.md

 The overflow property is set on a parent element to instruct a web browser how to render child elements.
 For example, if a div’s overflow property is set to scroll, all children of this div will display overflowing content with a scroll bar.

-`overflow: visible;` → default - overflow content should be displayed without affecting the container
+`overflow: visible;` &rarr; default - overflow content should be displayed without affecting the container

-`overflow: hidden;` → the content is clipped so any content outside of the container is not visible
+`overflow: hidden;` &rarr; the content is clipped so any content outside of the container is not visible

-`overflow: scroll;` → horizontal and vertical scroll bars are always created even if the content fits inside the container
+`overflow: scroll;` &rarr; horizontal and vertical scroll bars are always created even if the content fits inside the container

-`overflow: auto;` → scroll bars are created only when the content overflows the container
+`overflow: auto;` &rarr; scroll bars are created only when the content overflows the container

 * * *